Menu

 Once you’re diagnosed with a critical illness, you make your policy claim.
 To do that, you will need to reach out to your insurer, who will then check whether your condition is covered under your policy and that all premiums have been paid.

 They will also contact your GP to get the details of your diagnosis.
-Based on all that information, the insurer will decide whether to accept your claim.
+The insurer will decide whether to accept your claim based on all that information.
 If they do, you will receive your full payout.

 So Is Critical Illness Coverage Worth It?

-Critical illness insurance will provide you and your loved ones with financial protection when you’re diagnosed with a critical condition that requires excessive treatment or makes you unable to work.
+Critical illness insurance might be worth it as it provides you and your loved ones with financial protection when you’re diagnosed with a critical condition that requires excessive treatment or makes you unable to work.

 If you’re diagnosed with a critical condition that falls under your policy, the insurer will pay out a lump sum, providing you with the funds you need almost immediately.

-That’s the primary difference between critical illness policies and life insurance plans, which pay out only after an insured person passes away.
+That’s the primary difference between critical illness policies and life insurance plans, which pay out only after an insured person dies.

 If your insurer doesn’t offer a critical illness policy in your life insurance package, supplementing it with one is your best way to protect yourself financially from the risk of the critical illness destroying your life.